How to Maximize Salesforce Data Storage in Your Org

 -

 Salesforce’s Mass Delete Wizard - This is the native/web-based deletion wizard for Salesforce.
 Go To Setup>Mass Delete Records to access the tool.
 This wizard will allow you to delete Accounts, Leads, Activities, Contacts, Cases, Solutions, Products, and Reports.
-Currently, Mass Delete is limited to 250 records and is limited to the named objects so while it will help you to delete some data it will not be your silver bullet solution.
-This feature is available in all Salesforce editions except for Database.com where it is only available via the API and only for custom object removal.
+Currently, Mass Delete is limited to 250 records and is limited to the named Objects, so while it will help you to delete some data it will not be your silver bullet solution.
+This feature is available in all Salesforce editions except for Database.com where it is only available via the API and only for Custom Object removal.

 -

-ETL (Extract Transform Loading) Tools which are typically used for data migration can also be used for data removal.
+ETL (Extract Transform Loading) Tools - These are typically used for data migration and can also be used for data removal.
 One of the most popular ETL Tools is the Salesforce Data Loader (supported in Enterprise, Performance, Unlimited, Developer and Database.com Editions).
 The Salesforce Data Loader also has the capability to delete data from Salesforce and can access all Standard and Custom Objects.
 A .CSV file with the records to be deleted or a SOQL relationship query will be needed.
 There are other popular ETL tools such as Dataloader.io and JitterBit.
 Most of the ETL tools are paid and will require significant investment and evaluation to make sure they meet your requirements.
 Also, make sure that the ETL tool supports your edition of Salesforce.

 These solutions will work for you but are not the most efficient option.
 In addition to monetary cost, they will also require a substantial investment of your time.
-You will have to constantly repeat your backup and deletion processes manually and if you make a mistake it could be catastrophic.
+You will have to constantly repeat your backup and deletion processes manually, and if you make a mistake it could be catastrophic.

 Option 2: Clean Up Unnecessary Data AUTOMATICALLY